zlogic/cybervision/README.md

 The tool needs two images of an object taken from slighly different angles.
 Cybervision can match those images and use the parallax effect to determine the object's 3D shape.

-⚠️ Only high-contrast images with parallel projection are supported.
+⚠️ Cybervision works best with high-contrast images with parallel (affine) projection.
-Regular photos are not likely to work correctly, because regular cameras have perspective projection.
+Regular photos with perspective projection can be reconstructed as well, but this is a secondary use case.

 More information is available in the [Wiki](https://github.com/zlogic/cybervision/wiki).